Cohomology of Lie algebras of polynomial vector fields on the line over fields of characteristic $2$: Introduction

-In article \cite{MR1254731} (see also \cite{W}) for any $k\>1$, a special \quat{filtering} basis of the Chevalley-Eilenberg complex of the Lie algebra $L_k(\mathbb{Q})$, where $\mathbb{Q}$ is the field of rational numbers, was offered.
-In this basis, the coboundary operator acts simply enough and allows, in particular, to obtain a transparent proof of Goncharova's result.
+In article \cite{MR1254731} (see also \cite{W}) for any $k\>1$, a special \quat{filtering} basis in the dual to the chain Chevalley-Eilenberg complex of $L_k(\mathbb{Q})$ was offered.
+In this basis, the coboundary operator acts simply enough and in particular allows to obtain a transparent proof of Goncharova's result.

-When the characteristic of $\mathbb{F}$ is positive, the spaces $H^q(L_k(\mathbb{F}))$ have infinite dimensions.
-But since the algebra $L_k(\mathbb{F})$ is graded by integers $\>k$ (degrees), its Chevalley-Eilenberg complex decomposes into a direct sum of finite-dimensional complexes, enumerated by integers $n\>k$ (degrees of the cochains).
-Therefore

-is a direct sum of finite-dimensional spaces, where $H^q_{(n)}(L_k(\mathbb{F}))$ is the space of $q$-dimesional cohomology of the mentioned $n$th degree subcomplex.
-Thus, the algebra $H^*(L_k(\mathbb{F}))$ is naturally bigraded as a sum of finite-dimensional spaces uniquely defined by the numbers $q$ and $n$.

-Probably, one can build an analog of the \quat{filtering} basis (at least in small dimensions of cochains) for algebras $L_k(\mathbb{Z}_p)$, where $\mathbb{Z}_p$ is the prime field with $p$ elements and $k\>1$.
-But attempts to use the information gathered in this direction to compute the spaces $H^*(L_k(\mathbb{Z}_p))$ when $p>2$ leads to troubles, although it allows one to obtain some partial results.
+For $p>0$ and $q>0$ the spaces $H^q(L_k(\mathbb{Z}_p))$ in general are infinite--dimensional.
+But the above definition implies that each of them is a direct sum of the uniquely defined finite--dimensional subspaces:

+The importance of Goncharova's result is explained in the book by D.~B.~Fuchs \cite{MR874337}.
+In its Russian edition, as well as in private conversations, D.~B.~Fuchs repeatedly asked \quat{what is the analog of Goncharova's theorem over fields of characteristic $p>0$ ?}.
+Here I offer an answer for $p=2$.

-For $p=2$, the approach to compute the spaces $H^*(L_k(\mathbb{F}))$ with the help of a \quat{filtering} basis is successful for any $k\>1$.
-In \S\ref{Add}, I formulate a theorem that describes a basis of the spaces $H^*(L_k(\mathbb{Z}_2))$ and the numbers $\dim H^q_{(n)}(L_k(\mathbb{Z}_2))$.
-A detailed proof is given only in the most interesting case $k=1$.
-For $k>1$, one can prove the theorem from \S\ref{Add} by induction on $k$, similarly to what was done in the article \cite{MR1254731} in the case $\mathbb{F}=\mathbb{Q}$.
+In this article, for any $k\>1$, I build an analog of \quat{filtering} basis for the Lie algebra $L_k(\mathbb{Z}_2)$ and apply it to the computation of space $H^*(L_k(\mathbb{Z}_2))$.
+In \S\ref{Add}, I formulate a theorem that explicitly describes a basis of $H^*(L_k(\mathbb{Z}_2))$ and compute the numbers $\dim H^q_{(n)}(L_k(\mathbb{Z}_2))$.
+A detailed proof is given only in the most interesting case $k=1$ in \S\ref{Coh1}.
+For $k>1$, one can prove the theorem from \S\ref{Add} by induction on $k$, similarly to what was done in \cite{MR1254731} for $\mathbb{F}=\mathbb{Q}$.